Box vs Oracle Content Management comparison

 Find out what your peers are saying about Box vs. Oracle Content Management and other solutions.
 Updated: May 2024.

-Box is ranked 4th in Enterprise Content Management with 38 reviews while Oracle Content Management is ranked 11th in Enterprise Content Management with 2 reviews.
+Box is ranked 4th in Enterprise Content Management with 39 reviews while Oracle Content Management is ranked 11th in Enterprise Content Management with 2 reviews.
 Box is rated 8.4, while Oracle Content Management is rated 9.0.
-The top reviewer of Box writes "Used for data storage and data collaboration, but its data security could be improved".
+The top reviewer of Box writes "Allows you to upload and download files quickly but lacks integration with Office 365".
 On the other hand, the top reviewer of Oracle Content Management writes "Streamlines document management and enhances collaboration through its robust features and intuitive interface".
 Box is most compared with SharePoint, Microsoft OneDrive, Citrix ShareFile, Office 365 and Egnyte, whereas Oracle Content Management is most compared with Oracle WebCenter, SharePoint, Adobe Experience Manager, Microsoft OneDrive and Alfresco.
 See our Box vs. Oracle Content Management report.

 See our list of best Enterprise Content Management vendors and best Document Management Software vendors.